cargo-public-api/cargo-public-api/README.md

 pub fn bat::PrettyPrinter::input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>
 ```

-If we just remove newline characters and add some whitespace padding to get the alignment right, we can see that they are essentially the same:
+If normalize by removing newline characters and adding some whitespace padding to get the alignment right for direct comparison, we can see that they are exactly the same, except an irrelevant trailing comma:

 ```
 pub fn                     input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>,